CU-S26-MSDSSB-DSCI-01-DataScienceLab/DataScienceLab_HumanValues/WORKPLAN.md

 #### Team Member Contributions

-Maria created the presentation slides for the first presentation.
+*Maria* created the presentation slides for the first presentation.
 Maria and Tayaphon: Uploaded Data, data exploration, cleaning missing values, and created new columns (generation, 10 dimensions of Human Values)

-Tayaphon uploaded Data, did data exploration, cleaned missing values, created new columns (generation, 10 dimensions of Human Values), and corrected the scale to be centered.
+*Tayaphon* uploaded Data, did data exploration, cleaned missing values, created new columns (generation, 10 dimensions of Human Values), and corrected the scale to be centered.
 She examined exclusively Question 2 about the differences in political attitudes and value priorities across generational cohorts in the Pre and post-pandemic landscape.

-Uyazi Dube: Prepared the executive summary for the project and identified the relevant variables in the European Social Survey dataset for analyzing the relationship between Universalism and support for income redistribution.
+*Uyazi Dube*: Prepared the executive summary for the project and identified the relevant variables in the European Social Survey dataset for analyzing the relationship between Universalism and support for income redistribution.
 Began constructing the Universalism value index and defined the redistribution attitude variable.
-Conducted exploratory analysis to examine patterns across generational cohorts.
-1. Data and Variables : The analysis uses data from Rounds 9–11 of the European Social Survey.
-2.Key variables include: Dependent variable
-(gincdif – attitudes toward government reducing income differences).
-2.Independent variable: Universalism value index constructed from value items:ipeqopt, ipudrst, and phlppl.
+Independent variable: Universalism value index constructed from value items:ipeqopt, ipudrst, and phlppl.

-Pelin started the page for question 3 and wrote the outline of it, performed statistical tests, interpreted the results and created all visualizations for her question
+*Pelin* started the page for question 3 and wrote the outline of it, performed statistical tests, interpreted the results and created all visualizations for her question

 ...